JaredJomar/Projects/VideoDownload/readme.md

 4. **Compatibility**: Works with all supported platforms and download types

 ### 📋 Batch Download & Playlists
-1. Create a text file with URLs (one per line) or paste a YouTube playlist/watch URL with list=.
+1. Create a text file with URLs (one per line) or paste a YouTube playlist.
 2. Click Browse next to URL field or paste directly.
 3. Configure other options.
 4. Click Download.
-5. Playlist videos are auto-numbered (01_, 02_, …) oldest to newest, even for watch URLs with list=.
+5. Playlist videos are auto-numbered (01_, 02_, …) oldest to newest.

 ### 🔴 Live Stream & Twitch Content
 1. Paste live stream URL or Twitch video/clip URL